Classifying group algebras in which the socle of the center is an ideal: Classification Classification

-\section{Acknowledgment}
+\subsection{Acknowledgment}

-The results in this paper are part of my PhD thesis \cite{BRE22}, which was supervised by B.\ K\"ulshammer.
+The results in this paper are part of my PhD thesis \cite{BRE22}, which was supervised by Burkhard K\"ulshammer.
 I would like to thank him for his advice as well as numerous valuable remarks concerning this project.
+I am also grateful to Lászlo Héthelyi and Magdolna Szöke for providing me with Example~\ref{ex:extraspecial}\,(ii).
+Moreover, I would like to thank Pascal Schweitzer for helpful comments on the introduction of this paper.
+Finally, I thank the anonymous reviewer for their detailed feedback.